-I have done Independent Playtime with all three of my children (6, 4, and 2), and I have found these benefits to be true.
+I have done Independent Playtime with all four of my children, and I have found these benefits to be true.
 It is hard to judge the effects because for one thing, you can’t live life in a vacuum, and for another, you can’t live parallel lives where you do two different things with the same child and see which “thing” was the best.
-I do think that having three children who display these skills speaks volumes for Independent Playtime.
+I do think that having four children who display these skills speaks volumes for Independent Playtime.

 My children consistently play better with others when they have Independent Playtime–whether those others be friends or family.

 There are also benefits for the parents and caregivers.
 This time also offers you some time to clean, cook, get ready, or simply relax.
-That should lead to a more relaxed and harpy parent, and that is good for the entire family.
+That should lead to a more relaxed and happy parent, and that is good for the entire family.
 If you work from home, this gives you uninterrupted time to get things done or have that meeting.
 If you have a newborn, you can take care of the newborn knowing your toddler is safely playing.